- Optimizely Web Experimentation

 For example, imagine you run tests on weekends because most of your visitors make purchases on Saturday and Sunday.
 If you limit your experiment window to the weekend, you assume that visitors encounter your variation and convert within the same period.
 But it can take multiple visits for a customer to convert.

 To capture data from the first interaction to the final conversion, run your experiment on weekdays as well as the weekend.
-Design your experiment to optimize the entire conversion cycle.
+Design your experiment to optimize the entire conversion and business cycle.

-Generally, we recommend testing across your full conversion cycle and through peaks and troughs in traffic.
+Generally, we recommend testing across your full conversion cycle (at least 7 days) and through peaks and troughs in traffic.

 Broad difference interval